-Ernest was the first of Jesse and Annie’s children to be born at Northam Farm in 1893.
+Ernest was the third of Jesse and Annie’s children to be born at Northam Farm in 1893.

 He attended the Burnham National School, and maybe a time at Uphill School (travelling across the ferry to get to school from Brean Down after the family moved from Northam in 1906).